MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

         *  User-specific: `~/.config/microsoft-edge/External Extensions/`
         *  For all users: `/usr/share/microsoft-edge/extensions/`

-1. Depending on your scenario, copy the appropriate code that follows, into your <!--todo: preferences?--> JSON file.
+1. Depending on your scenario, copy the appropriate code that follows, into your preferences JSON file.

     *  Applies to Linux only.
 If you install from a file, specify the location and version in `external_crx` and `external_version`: